project-lighter/lighter/docs/basics/workflows.md

 These workflows are inherited from the PyTorch Lightning trainer and can be found in the [PL docs](https://lightning.ai/docs/pytorch/stable/common/trainer.html#methods).

-Below, we show how you can run these workflows and what are some "required" definitions in the config while running these workflows.
+Below, we outline how to run these workflows and highlight the essential configuration elements required for each.

 ## Fit workflow
-The fit workflow is used for training the model.
-It requires the `trainer` and `system` configurations to be defined in the YAML file.
+The fit workflow is designed for training models.
+Ensure that both the `trainer` and `system` configurations are specified in your YAML file.

 ## Validate workflow
-The validate workflow is used to evaluate the model on a validation dataset.
-Ensure that the `val` dataset is defined in the `system` configuration.
+The validate workflow evaluates models on a validation dataset.
+Make sure the `val` dataset is defined within the `system` configuration.

 ## Test workflow
-The test workflow is used to evaluate the model on a test dataset.
-Ensure that the `test` dataset is defined in the `system` configuration.
+The test workflow assesses models using a test dataset.
+Confirm that the `test` dataset is included in the `system` configuration.

 ## Predict workflow
-The predict workflow is used to make predictions on new data.
-Ensure that the `predict` dataset is defined in the `system` configuration.
+The predict workflow generates predictions on new data.
+Verify that the `predict` dataset is specified in the `system` configuration.

-## Fit workflow

-## Validate workflow

-## Test workflow

-## Predict workflow